DES MOINES, Iowa (AP) -- Iowa's high-scoring, up-tempo attack has made it tough for its big inside players to get much notice.

-Iowa (18-6, 7-4 Big Ten) is ranked first in the conference in scoring and second in rebounding margin and blocked shots.
-The Hawkeyes are also second in offensive field-goal percentage and first in defensive field-goal percentage - and they can thank Basabe, Woodbury and Olaseni for that.
+The Hawkeyes (18-6, 7-4 Big Ten) head into Saturday's game at Penn State ranked first in the Big Ten in scoring and second in rebounding margin and blocked shots.
+Iowa is also second in both offensive and defensive field-goal percentage - and it can thank Basabe, Woodbury and Olaseni for that.

-They're all shooting over 50 percent, playing strong interior defense and helping start all those fast breaks typically finished by Aaron White and Devyn Marble.
+They're all shooting over 50 percent from the field, playing strong interior defense and helping start all those fast breaks typically finished by Aaron White and Devyn Marble.

 Perhaps no Hawkeye has been better at putbacks than Basabe, whose steady play comes after an up-and-down career.

-Basabe was one of the nation's most promising power forwards as a freshman, averaging 11.0 points and 6.8 rebounds.
-But Basabe tailed off so much as a sophomore that he lost his starting job, and last season he scored a career-low 6.8 points a game.
+Basabe was one of the nation's most promising power forwards as a freshman, averaging 11 points and 6.8 rebounds for a team that won just 11 games.
+But Basabe tailed off so much as a sophomore that he lost his starting job, and last season he scored a career low 6.8 points a game.

 Coach Fran McCaffery has committed to starting Basabe as a senior, and he has responded with more rebounds, fewer fouls and improved court awareness.

-McCaffery even put him on small forward Glenn Robinson III in last Saturday's 85-67 blowout of then-No. 10 Michigan, and Robinson finished with just two points in 24 minutes.
+McCaffery even put him on small forward Glenn Robinson III in Saturday's 85-67 blowout of Michigan, and Robinson finished with just two points in 24 minutes.

 ''It has something to do with his athletic power.
 He's a little bigger than Robinson, and he's also experienced and he played him really well,'' McCaffery said.